 Cream jumped and nearly dropped the bag of sundries at the sound of the fox’s roughened voice.
-Her reflexes, gained through years of martial arts training, kicked in and she steadied herself before anything fell out of the bag.
+Her reflexes – honed through years of martial arts training – kicked in and she steadied herself before anything fell out of the bag.
 “Y-Yeah,” she replied, twisting back to look at him.
 “I’m just… a bit behind, that’s all.”
 She turned back to the door, shifted the large brown bag to her other arm and fished through her jacket pocket for the keys.

 ‘I have to make sure Miles – I mean Tails – is out of the way until after today’s rush,’ she planned as she produced the keys from her pocket.
 Her nose wrinkled at the thought of his friend’s preferred name.
-‘Once things die down, I’ll bring him in, introduce him, tell them his story and how he’s interested in working with us.
-Hopefully that’ll be enough to convince them…’ She picked out a key from the key ring and inserted it into the first lock.
+‘Once things die down, I’ll bring him down, introduce him to the team, tell them his story and mention how he’s interested in working with us.
+Hopefully, that’ll be enough to convince them…’ She picked out a key from the keyring and inserted it into the first lock.
 As she twisted it and heard the tumblers fall into place, her mind continued to wander.
 ‘I just hope that Bark hasn’t spotted me –‘

 “Hey!
 Cream!”
 A deep, rough voice boomed out, once again startling the rabbit.
 It came from the entrance to the alleyway.
-“Is that you back there?”
+“Are you back there?”

 Ice filled Cream’s veins and she almost dropped the grocery bag.
-“Oh no…” she muttered, as she looked to Tails with pinched eyebrows.
+“Oh no…” she muttered, as she looked at Tails with pinched eyebrows.
 The fox produced a perplexed stare in return.